MiguelMJ/Answerable/README.md

     </a>
 </p>

-Answerable is a Python program that learns from your answers in Stack Overflow and use them to recommend questions that you could answer.
+Answerable is a CLI program that uses your answers on Stack Overflow to recommend you similar questions to answer.

 **Preview**